vmware/versatile-data-kit/CONTRIBUTING.md

 that is good for the project itself because it helps multiple users.

 For more complex features/changes, submitting your design is valuable, if possible, before you even write a single line of code.
-We do not have a formal process but creating a PR in Github with your proposal as markdown is recommended.
+Creating a PR in Github with your proposal as markdown (in [specs](specs) directory) is recommended.
 Reviews and feedback will happen on the PR.

 Also, reach out to the community - through slack, mail to discuss your idea.
 We are happy to help.